-Cephalotus follicularis is one of the most desired carnivorous plants in cultivation, it is a curious pitcher plant with compact growth, with bristly, colorful traps that are seemingly yawning for a bite to eat!
+Cephalotus follicularis is one of the most desired carnivorous plants in cultivation.
+It is a curious pitcher plant with compact growth and bristly, colorful traps that are seemingly yawning for a bite to eat!
 This is a clone we're nicknaming for Agnes, our little greenhouse mascot!
-If you've visited the greenhouse you have probably seen this sweet little Norfolk terrier romping around the nursery or barking at the door.
+If you've visited the greenhouse you have probably seen this sweet Norfolk terrier romping around the nursery or barking at the door.
 You have to admit, she has a strange likeness to a Cephalotus pitcher...

 Sun: Thrives in bright greenhouses or in terrariums under fluorescent lights.
 They may also do well on very sunny windowsills